EDKarlsson/meal-tracker/docs/basic-gui.md

 Elements that appear in the UI are known as views and these views display content to the user.

 All view objects in iOS are of type __UIView__ or one of its subclasses.

+## View Hierarchy
+The view hierarch defines the layout of views relative to other views.
+Within each view enclosed in another view is called a subview, and the parent is called a superview.

+## Auto Layout
+Auto layout is a tool that allows for the design of adaptive layouts by describing the intent of the position of elements in a scene.
+These intents are defined using constraints.

+__UIStackView__ provides a streamlined interface for laying out a collection of views in either a column or a row.

+_Text fields_ are sized based on their contents, which define their intrinsic content size.

+_Intrinsic content size_: The minimum size needed to display all the content in a view without clipping or distorting that content.